This Clean Fragrance Made Me Forget About My Signature Scent

 The Fragrance

 Prior to the controversial "clean girl aesthetic" TikTok trend dominating the internet, By Rosie Jane's No. 1 seller was its fresh and fruity scent Leila Lou.
-Now that barely there beauty is all the rage, the 5-year-old product Rosie stands center stage.
+Now that barely-there beauty is all the rage, the five-year-old product Rosie stands center stage.
 Even the brand's representatives describe the best-seller as "clean girl aesthetic in a perfume," thanks to its "notes of nude musk and [hints] of sweet rose."

 The $70 fragrance boasts 4.1 stars out of 5 and 128 reviews on Sephora and 4.7 out of 5 stars on its home site with 205 reviews.
 By Rosie Jane reviewer Natasha H. gives the perfume 5 golden stars and poetically exudes her delight by comparing the fragrance to "a beautiful hug in the spring."
 My present-day self wholeheartedly agrees.
 Personally, I'd say it's sunlight in a bottle.
 And, despite the risk of sounding insane, I imagine it's akin to the breeze created by a swift Naomi Campbell catwalk — what I'm trying to say is it's effortless in the best way possible.